MattiDragon/CopperCauldron/README.md

 Currently, copper cauldrons can do the following:
 - Store water, honey and potions
 - Turn honeycomb into honey with water and heat
+- Cook vanilla soups and stews

 More features are planned for the future, such as:
 - Brewing potions
-- Cooking soups and stews
 - Various other crafting recipes

 ## Other Info